Investment Management vs Asset Management In India: What is the difference?

 Most of the investors wish to invest and hold different properties like residential, commercial, multifamily, condos, retail spaces, etc. And investing in real estate often comes with challenges.
 As such, the property might face the risk of damage, tends to deteriorate over time or becomes complex to buy or sell.
 In such a case, hiring an asset manager can help to mitigate the risk and promote the value of the asset.

-Because asset management can be understood as the process of maximizing the value and return on investment of the property, asset management firms eventually work for finding the highest and most consistent sources of revenue, reducing the expenditure and cultivating the market value for increasing the returns.
+Because asset management can be understood as the process of maximizing the value and return on investment of the property, asset management firms eventually work for finding the highest and most consistent sources of revenue, reducing the expenditure, and cultivating the market value for increasing the returns.

-Types Of Asset Managers
+What Are The Types Of Asset Managers?

 Site Managers are assigned the handling of the condos, residential properties, and apartments.
 These are persons who form a medium of access between the owner and the tenants.

-Regional Managers are referred to as supervisors, are entrusted with the multiple properties over an expansive geographical area and include either the commercial or residential properties or both.
+Regional Managers are referred to as supervisors, are entrusted with multiple properties over an expansive geographical area and include either the commercial or residential properties or both.

-Key Variations between Investment Management Vs Asset Management
+Investment Management Vs Asset Management: The Difference?

 Meaning of the terms